celesteh/TuningLib/README.md

 #Diamond
 (formerly Lattice)

-This is actually a partchian tuning diamond (and this class may get a new name in a new release)
+This is a partchian tuning diamond

 `d = Diamond([ 2, 5, 3, 7, 9])`